Chart Color Schemes

 Moonee Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 21.9%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 14.9%, followed by postgraduate qualifications (4.5%) and graduate diplomas (2.5%).
-Trade and technical skills are prominent, with 43.3% of residents aged 15+ holding vocational credentials – advanced diplomas (12.7%) and certificates (30.6%).
+Trade and technical skills are prevalent, with 43.3% of residents aged 15+ holding vocational credentials - advanced diplomas (12.7%) and certificates (30.6%).

 Educational participation is high, with 30.3% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 9.9% in secondary education, and 2.6% pursuing tertiary education.